DFE-Digital/get-into-teaching-api-ruby-client/gem/docs/TeachingEventsApi.md

 id = 'id_example' # String | The `id` of the `TeachingEvent`.

-body = GetIntoTeachingApiClient::ExistingCandidateRequest.new # ExistingCandidateRequest | Attendee to add to the teaching event.
+body = GetIntoTeachingApiClient::TeachingEventRegistrationRequest.new # TeachingEventRegistrationRequest | Attendee to add to the teaching event.

 begin